FK Ibar: History

 FK Ibar was founded in 1938 in Rožaje, Kingdom of Yugoslavia.
 The biggest successes of the club are known after 1992 when the club played in the Second League of FR Yugoslavia.
-In the 1999–2000 Second League of FR Yugoslavia, FK Ibar played in the West division, and finished 17th with 29 points out of 34 matches.
-Two years later, they played again in the Second Division ending last in the South Group.
+In the 1999–2000 Second League of FR Yugoslavia, Ibar played in the West division, and finished 17th with 29 points out of 34 matches.
+Two years later, they played again in the Second Division finishing last in the South Group.
 On the all-time table for the Second Division from 1992 to 2002 FK Ibar is positioned 67th with 114 points.

-After the independence of Montenegro, the club played constantly in the Second League.
+After the independence of Montenegro, the club played found itself as a member of the Montenegrin Second League.
 In the first season in 2006/07 they played their best season in the history of the club.
-FK Ibar finished third with 63 points, six points less from the Second Division champion FK Lovćen, and so reaching the play-offs.
-In the last rounds of the league they lost a home match against FK Lovćen followed by incidents on and off the stadium in Rožaje.
-They lost their ticket for the First League and were not allowed to play in Rožaje in play-offs against FK Dečić due to the decision of FSCG.
+FK Ibar finished third with 63 points, six points less from the Second Division champion FK Lovćen, reaching the play-offs.
+In the last rounds of the league they lost a home match against FK Lovćen, incidents happened on and off the stadium in Rožaje.
+They lost their ticket for the First League and were not allowed to play in Rožaje during the play-offs against FK Dečić due to the decision of FSCG.
 In the Montenegrin Cup, the club played the 1/8 of final in 2007/08.